FAQ

 Q: What are the origins of this game?

 A: Mega Knockdown was first developed and playtested in 2016-2017 as a submission to the CUDO Plays tabletop game design competition.
 Since then, it has evolved from a card game to a simultaneous turn-based PC game.
 See here for more details.
+Shortly after the 2022 Early Access release, I teamed up with artist Alan McMillian to revamp the art style of the game, and as of this posting, that process is still underway.

 Q: What's with those older sprites?
 Was that Jerma?